Developing PMG and Lithium Properties in Canada

 Harry Barr—Chairman, CEO and Director

-Harry Barr has over 30 years of experience in the Mining Industry, founding Freegold Ventures Limited, Canalaska Uranium Ltd., New Age Metals Inc., and Fire River Gold Corp.
-Over the last 15 years, he has acted in various management capacities for El Nino Ventures Inc. (currently Chairman and CEO).
+Harry Barr has over 30 years of experience in the Mining Industry, founding Freegold Ventures Limited, Canalaska Uranium Ltd. and New Age Metals Inc. Over the last 15 years, he has acted in various management capacities for El Nino Ventures Inc. (currently Chairman and CEO).
 Former president/CEO of Next Gen Metals, which merged with Namaste Technologies in February 2016.
 He has created shareholder value by building teams to assist him in corporate finance, project acquisition, and exploration and development of mineral projects in nine countries and three continents.
 As a CEO, he has guided his management teams to complete over 43 option joint venture agreements with major mining companies, and over 300 with mid-tier and junior mining companies.
 He and his team have raised approximately $300 million in non-brokered private placements, other equity arrangements and option joint venture agreements.

 Trevor Richardson—President and COO